2023 Solar Incentives Guide for Sebastian, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-This credit can apply towards solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum amount you can claim.

-Talking to your local Sebastian solar panel installation expert is the best way to learn more about how the ITC may apply to your situation.
+Your local Sebastian solar panel installation expert can provide you with more information about the ITC and how it might apply to your situation.

-More information about the new Inflation Reduction Act can be found here.
-Your local Sebastian solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Sebastian solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives